 - You are in the military reserves or a member of the National Guard and are called to duty prior to filing.

 Before you take the means test you must first determine if your income is more or less than the median income in Georgia.
 Your household income is determined by averaging your monthly income over the last six months.
 You then multiply your average monthly income by 12 to determine your annual income.
 As of March 31, 2014, the median family income in Georgia is as follows:

 - Family of two: $52,610

 - Family of four: $68,085

 If your current monthly income is less than the median for a comparable household, you pass and can file for Chapter 7.
 However, if your income is more than the median, you must proceed with the test, which calculates your monthly income, expenses and debts.

 If you pass the means test, your next step is deciding if filing for Chapter 7 is actually the right option for you.
 If you don’t pass the test but still want to file for bankruptcy, you are limited to filing for Chapter 13.

 The means test can be more complicated than it appears.
-An experienced Atlanta bankruptcy attorney at DebtStoppers can help you determine if you qualify for Chapter 7.
+An experienced Chapter 7 bankruptcy attorney at DebtStoppers can help you determine if you qualify for Chapter 7.